Cornell-Quant-Fund/CTC-2024-Derivatives/README.md

 # CTC-2024-Derivatives

-`data` - folder containing options data and s&p underlying prices
+`data` - folder containing options data, s&p underlying prices, and a sample csv output of what your strategy should generate

 `backtester.py` - code for backtesting strategies